 Plaintiff v.
 City, County and State.

-Additionally, many attorney clients of CCI have chosen to have their fees paid over a fixed period of years PLUS for their lifetime thereafter.
+Many attorney clients of CCI have chosen to have their fees paid over a fixed period of years PLUS for their lifetime thereafter.
 This is a popular retirement planning tool as well as an excellent tax planning vehicle.

 Equal Employment Opportunity Commission v.
 Utility Company